 Synthetic diamonds are economically better for the environment because they do not require that people dig into the ground, use chemicals or toxins to remove the diamonds and then leave the marks on the earth behind.
 Aside from the environment, the human factor is also considered when dealing with diamonds.
 Blood diamonds have become well known over the past decade as people have been exposed to the truth behind how diamonds are extracted and sold around the world.

-Heart In Diamond creates their diamonds using a scientific process to develop their diamonds.
-This process does not leave a harsh impact on the environment, nor does it require that children go out and dig for a diamond to receive 1% of its worth.
-Heart In Diamond allows you to remember your loved one without the guilt of purchasing a diamond that could carry negative thoughts of how it was mined and who mined it.
+Heart in Diamond creates their diamonds using a scientific process.
+This process does not leave a harsh impact on the environment, nor does it require that children go out and dig for a diamond to receive one percent of its worth.
+Heart in Diamond allows you to remember your loved one without the guilt of purchasing a diamond that could carry negative thoughts of how it was mined and who mined it.

-In Victorian times, people wore mourning jewelry to remember a departed loved one.
-Family and friends would find comfort in keeping that person’s presence close to their hearts In pendants, rings, and lockets containing hair or ashes of the deceased
+Family and friends find comfort in keeping a deceased loved one’s person’s presence close to their hearts in pendants, rings, and lockets containing hair or ashes.

-Heart In Diamond honors this tradition with the world’s most personal diamonds.
-Cremation diamonds are made from ashes or from a lock of hair from a loved one and can be set in jewelry.
+Heart in Diamond honors this tradition with the world’s most personal diamonds.
+Cremation diamonds are made from ashes or from a lock of hair from a loved one.
 This type of diamond not only symbolizes a special person, but also contains the essence of life.

 As unique as the person’s spirit, each laboratory-created diamond is truly one-of-a-kind.
 With an array of different sizes, cuts, and settings from which to choose, your finished diamond will forever be beautiful and special to you — much like the memory of your loved one.